Crannog: Construction

 The construction techniques for a crannog (prehistoric or otherwise) are as varied as the multitude of finished forms that make up the archaeological record.
 Island settlement in Scotland and Ireland is manifest through the entire range of possibilities ranging from entirely natural, small islets to completely artificial islets, therefore definitions remain contentious.
 For crannogs in the strict sense, typically the construction effort began on a shallow reef or rise in the lochbed.

 When timber was available, many crannogs were surrounded by a circle of wooden piles, with axe-sharpened bases that were driven into the bottom, forming a circular enclosure that helped to retain the main mound and prevent erosion.
-The piles could also be joined together by mortise and tenon, or large holes cut to carefully accept specially shaped timbers designed to interlock and provide structural rigidity.
+The piles could also be joined by mortise and tenon, or large holes cut to carefully accept specially shaped timbers designed to interlock and provide structural rigidity.
 On other examples, interior surfaces were built up with any mixture of clay, peat, stone, timber or brush – whatever was available.
 In some instances, more than one structure was built on crannogs.

 In other types of crannogs, builders and occupants added large stones to the waterline of small natural islets, extending and enlarging them over successive phases of renewal.
 Larger crannogs could be occupied by extended families or communal groups, and access was either by logboats or coracles.
 Evidence for timber or stone causeways exists on a large number of crannogs.
 The causeways may have been slightly submerged; this has been interpreted as a device to make access difficult but may also be a result of loch level fluctuations over the ensuing centuries or millennia.
 Organic remains are often found in excellent condition on these water-logged sites.
 The bones of cattle, deer, and swine have been found in excavated crannogs, while remains of wooden utensils and even dairy products have been completely preserved for several millennia.